 Dog food allergies are not that uncommon.
 Most people will have a friend who is allergic to a food item, like strawberries, nuts, dairy in-between other food items.

 But did you know that dogs suffer from food allergies too?

-I have a beautiful small sized dog named Dora and she likes to help herself with sweets.
-My family knows that chocolate is not good for a dog.
-We try to hide it, but on occasion, Dora has found and ate a small piece.
-The next day Dora had red spots on her body and they were itchy.
+I have a beautiful small-sized dog named Dora, and she likes to help herself with sweets.
+My family knows that chocolate is not suitable for a dog.
+We try to hide it, but on occasion, Dora has found and eaten a small piece.
+The next day Dora had red spots on her body, and they were itchy.
 That was my first experience with dog food allergies and dog allergies in general.

 What is a dog food allergy?

 Food allergy is one of the most common allergies or hypersensitivities that are known to affect dogs.
 In a pet with an allergy, the immune system overreacts and produces antibodies to substances that it would normally tolerate.
 In an allergic reaction to food, antibodies are produced against some part of the food, usually a protein or complex carbohydrate.
 Since antibody production is required for an allergy to develop, food allergies usually manifest after prolonged exposure to one brand, type, or form of food.
 (1)

 Dogs are mainly allergic to the protein in food rather than carbs.

 Most common foods that cause an allergic reaction: